-We are on the road, to travel as far as we can into the lands of northern Greece.
+We were on the road, to travel as far as we could into the lands of northern Greece.

 We cut straight into this range.
-We are looking to visit a place where we can speak with the dead.
+We were looking to visit a place where we could speak with the dead.

 The temple became famous throughout the lands.
 The bereaved would flock here to search out their loved ones.

-The sanctuaries and the black oppressive underground crypt, perhaps over 3,000 years old have now been opened up for us to climb down in to.
-The pots where the believers left their dedications stand here preserved.
+The sanctuaries and the black oppressive underground crypt, perhaps over 3,000 years old had now been opened up for us to climb down in to.
+The pots where the believers left their dedications stood here preserved.

-After a long time down there, waiting, we emerge out of the dark crypts, blinking in the light.
-Disappointed, with no obvious signal from the dead, we make our way down to the plain we saw from on high and to the Acheron River itself.
+After a long time down in the open tomb, waiting, we emerged out of the dark crypts, blinking in the light.
+Disappointed, with no real obvious signal from the dead, we left.
+Making our way down to the plain we saw from on high and to the Acheron River itself.

 The river of legend that took souls from this world to Hades and the underworld of the next.

 You no longer need the sordid ferryman Charon – foul with grease and eyes of furnaces of fire – to transport you across the river here to the underworld.
 There are now zipwires and hoardings and boards advertising pony trekking and red and yellow helmeted kayakers and families screechingly splashing in the water.

 Hell is not down this river.
 Hell is here.

 We headed along the bank, up river to get away from the painful organised holiday fun.
 Then passed the weekend hippies camping, playing guitars.
 And after a 20 minutes or so walk we set up a tent ourselves, just above the gushing springs and the cave that open down towards Hades.